ShambaC/AdaEngine/README.md

 # AdaEngine
- A game engine made in java with LWGJL
+ A game engine made in java with LWJGL